FieldCommGroup/HART-IP-Developer-Kit/doc/Install OS.md

 5. Remove the microSD card from the PC and insert it into the slot on the bottom of the Pi.

-6. Connect a monitor, keyboard, mouse and network cable to the Pi.
+6. Connect an HDMI monitor, keyboard, mouse and network cable to the Pi.
+The network cable should be connected to your hub or router.

 7. Power up the device and follow the first-use prompts to configure your Ubuntu OS as desired.
 Configure one user with admin (superuser) priviledges;  the flow device has to run with elevated priviledges.